kristoff-it/kristoff.it/content/blog/improving-your-zls-experience/index.md

 The result is that you will get diagnostics pretty fast since you won't have to go through the "LLVM Emit Code..." step.

-Once you're done with this, restart your editor (or at least ZLS) and enjoy your new spiffy diagnostics.
+Once you're done with this, restart your editor (or at least ZLS), **save your file**, and enjoy your new spiffy diagnostics.

 ## It Only Gets Better